The Puppetoon Movie: Plot

-°Oscar nominated film

-After all the shorts, Gumby and the others meet other characters who George Pal animated, such as the Pillsbury Doughboy and the Alka-Seltzer mascot Speedy.
-Gumby then thanks George Pal for making all this possible, and everybody cheers.
-The screen pans out and shows a gremlin, from the 1984 film Gremlins who looks at the audience, says "George Pal!" in a raspy voice, then climbs up a support beam while laughing hysterically.
+Afterwards, Gumby and the crew meet other characters who Pal animated, such as the Pillsbury Doughboy and the Alka-Seltzer mascot Speedy as well as the titular monkey of the Curious George books and the titular amphibians of the Frog and Toad books.
+Gumby thanks Pal for making all this possible.
+The screen pans out and shows a gremlin, who looks at the audience, says "George Pal!" in a raspy voice, then ascends a support beam while laughing hysterically.